Skip to main content

 Fidelity job opportunities extend beyond finance—perfect for career changers

 Fidelity goes above and beyond when it comes to providing associates with financial literacy and knowledge.
 “Our training is world class.
-There’s so much support and training for new hires that you’re set up for success in the long term,” said Tierney.
-“Everyone wants you to succeed and wants to make sure you’re ready,” said Michael.
+There’s so much support and training for new hires that you’re set up for success in the long term,” says Tierney, a talent acquisition partner at Fidelity.

-Fidelity also gives you a chance to work on the cutting edge of finance and technology.
+Fidelity also gives you a chance to work with exciting technology.
 Fidelity has a long-standing history of adaptation and adoption—in the 1970s, we were among the first to use a mainframe; in the 1980s, we sold stocks over the phone before many others; in the aughts, we adopted the cloud; and now we’re exploring AI, quantum computing, and more.
 As a technologist, you could work on emerging technologies, such as blockchain or machine learning engineering.
-“Broadening your search could help you learn new skills and technologies,” said Albert.
-We even give our technology associates two days a month to learn new skills.

 How to match your skill sets and interests with job applications or making a career change

 Are you interested in building a long-term career?
-“If you have the excitement to build a career with mobility and vitality, that will help keep you engaged and moving forward,” said Tierney.
+“If you have the excitement to build a career with mobility and vitality, that will help keep you engaged and moving forward,” says Tierney.

 Do you want to help people?
-“I wasn’t seeking a finance position, but I knew I wanted to make a difference by helping people,” said Michael.
+“I wasn’t seeking a finance position, but I knew I wanted to make a difference by helping people,” says Michael.
 “I’ve had that possibility tenfold at Fidelity.”

-3. Find commonalities between your skill sets and your interests, and apply to jobs in the areas where your skills and interests overlap.
-Research which roles and industries have openings.
+Apply to jobs in the areas where your skills and interests overlap.
 Prioritize the roles that are the best fit for you, and apply to those first.
 Be open to roles and industries lower on your list—you never know where you might find your next job.

 How to be more strategic in your job applications:

 1. Apply to one role at a company at a time so you can focus your effort on making that application as good as it can be.
 If you apply to numerous roles in a short amount of time, that makes you seem like a less serious candidate.
-“Serial applying dilutes the quality of your applications,” said Albert.
+“Serial applying dilutes the quality of your applications,” says Albert, a talent acquisition partner at Fidelity.
 “It makes you seem unfocused.”

 That said, recruiters look at your entire application history.
 If you’ve applied to multiple roles over several months or years, that shows your ongoing interest in the company.
 Applying to 50 roles in two weeks is a red flag.